-Cost savings for patients, medical professionals, and scientists from scientific research constitute direct benefits that are measurable through comparing costs of newly developed and established drugs, procedures, and other interventions.
-For example, new, less expensive but equally effective drugs developed through translational science that lower purchase costs for patients also decrease disparities in access to care.
+Cost savings for patients, medical professionals and scientists from scientific research constitute direct benefits that are measurable through comparing costs of newly developed and established drugs, procedures, and other interventions.
+For example, less expensive but equally effective drugs developed through translational science lower purchase costs for patients and decrease disparities in access to care.

 Advice from authors on searching for information:

 Consult the website of pertinent organizations for analyses related to changes in costs for treatment or prevention of a disease, disorder, or condition.
 Also, look to specific health care institutions for reports of incorporating effective cost savings strategies into policies and practices.

 Organizations, repositories, websites, and other sources where you can find more information:

 - The Tufts Medical Center Cost-Effectiveness Analysis (CEA) Registry.
 The CEA Registry is a comprehensive database of 5,655 cost-utility analyses on a wide variety of diseases and treatments.
 See What is the CEA Registry? for guidance.

 Challenges you may encounter while searching for information:

 Cost savings is a broad topic.
 In general, savings is an additive benefit from progress in clinical and translational science, such as the other indicators featured here.
 Cost savings could be cited in reports of new drugs, procedures, and programs.